Living with Obsessive-Compulsive Disorder (OCD)

 However, if the struggle with OCD is so severe that it significantly disrupts daily life and relationships, then medication may be a helpful treatment, along with counseling.
 The use of these medications may enable you to more thoughtfully and prayerfully engage in the hard work of counseling.
 The class of medications most commonly used for OCD is the selective-serotonin reuptake inhibitors (SSRIs) such as Prozac, Paxil, Luvox, and Zoloft.
 They have a good track record of safety, but they are not without side effects, so be sure to discuss the pros and cons with your prescribing physician.

-Can you walk me through what I should do when I have my typical obsessive thought of “Did I lock the front door before I came upstairs to bed?”
-Although I checked it once already, I’m tempted to check again and again because I doubt what I see with my eyes.
+What I should do when I have my typical obsessive thought of “Did I lock the front door before I came upstairs to bed?”
+I’m tempted to check again and again because I doubt what I see with my eyes.

 First, you need to be meditating frequently (not just when you have an obsessive thought or compulsion) on God’s providential care of your life, His faithfulness to you because of Jesus, and the security that comes from living as a son of the living God and not an isolated, fearful, orphan.
 Saturating your mind with these truths will help you address the insistent doubt when it occurs.

 When the thought comes, try saying something like this to yourself: